BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 [^fn-uncertainty]: The situation is, of course, further complicated if we even cannot assume that the specified facts are correct.
 There are various approaches for dealing with uncertainty (see (Russell and Norvig, 2013)).
 In practice, it is advisable to try to avoid this situation by quality assurance measures if at all possible.

 In the *Closed World Assumption (CWA)* it is assumed that the ontology is complete.
 This is a comfortable situation and makes the interpretation of query results easy.
-Assume e.g., that  the arts ontology is restricted to one particular museum and is complete (closed world assumption).
+Assume e.g., that  the Art Ontology is restricted to one particular museum and is complete (closed world assumption).
 In this case, the answer to Q4 (Which painters exist?) may be "There are exactly the painters X,Y,Z for which we currently have paintings in our museum"; the counting query (How many painters are there?) may be answered "There are exactly n painters currently exhibiting in our museum"; the answer to the negated query (Which painters have not created a sculpture?) can be answered as "For painters X,Y,Z we have currently no sculpture in our exhibition".

 In the *Open World Assumption (OWA)* it is assumed that the ontology is not complete and new  findings may be added as facts at any time.
 This does not mean that questions about enumerations, counting, and negations cannot be asked at all.
 However, the results must be interpreted differently than in the CWA.
 For example, the result to Q4 (Which painters exist?) can be interpreted as "painters that we know of ..." instead of "all painters ..."; The result of the counting question (How many painters are there?) can be interpreted as "there are at least n painters that we know of"; the answer to the negated question (Which painters have not created a sculpture?) may be interpreted as "for painters X,Y,Z there is currently no sculpture known".